 To achieve this, we initiated an IT-transformation upgrading the full computer service.
 By focusing on creating efficient teams, ensuring clear roles and responsibilities on global vs local levels while having the end user in focus at all times, we managed to attain this complex task.

-Our client, the IT department of a global organization with over 110K employees in almost 200 countries, was determined to deliver an attractive workplace solution for its workforce.
+Our client, the IT department of a global organization with over 110K employees in almost 200 countries, was determined to deliver an attractive workplace solution to its workforce.
 This included ensuring an up-to-date, secure, cost-efficient and user-friendly computer solution.
-Despite several previous attempts to realize this, the results were absent.
 To achieve these goals, we suggested an approach which focused on creating efficient collaborations between individuals and core teams.
 This was a step away from traditional methods, but our client’s bravery allowed us to try.

 Hence, a worldwide IT transformation entailing the upgrade of the client’s full computer service was initiated.
-This included the task of physically replacing all employees’ old computers with new upgraded ones.
-Adding some flavor to the task, this had to be performed within one year.
+This included the task of physically replacing all employees’ old computers with new upgraded ones within one year.
 If we succeeded, it would become the largest and fastest IT transformation ever performed.
-However, we realized early on that this would be a challenging task.

 Poor experience from previous computer transformations, where employees were required to waste a full business day to migrate to the new solution, had caused reluctance to change.
 Further, avoiding productivity loss and keeping the number of costly support tickets as few as possible became key, as this could otherwise “break the entire business case”.
 Additionally, the numerous stakeholders, the worldwide geographical scope, and the many dependencies within the client’s own organization, increased governance and collaboration complexity.